yrahul3910/drug-repurposing-textmining/reports/CSC830 Report.md

 - [x] **Adjacent duplicate remover:** Achieved by `drugdiscovery.postprocessing.DuplicateRemover`.
 - [x] **Pair formation:** Achieved by `drugdiscovery.postprocessing.PairFormer`.
 - [ ] **Validation:** We currently do not have a method for doing this.

+The code is available on the [NCSU GitHub](https://github.ncsu.edu/ryedida/drug-disease-predictor) publicly, and the standard [GitHub](https://github.com/yrahul3910/csc830-drug-disease-discovery/) as a private repository shared with Saad.

 ## Sample run of pipeline